Name Changes for an Entire Family

 When all of the above steps are finished, the judge can sign a final order changing the family members' names.
 You must prepare an order for the judge to review and sign.
 If you did not already fill out the order when you filled out your other paperwork, complete the form now.
 Complete all sections except for the date and signature line for the judge.

-Submit the order to the judge for approval.
-You can mail the order to the court, or you can bring it to the family courthouse and drop it off in person on the 3rd floor at family court.
+You must submit the order to the judge for approval.
+You can mail the order to the court, or you can bring it to the family courthouse and drop it off in person.
+If bringing it in person, take the order to the Department Drop Box located outside the Self-Help Center on the 1st floor and drop it in the box.

 The judge will review all of your paperwork and sign the order if approved.
 The judge's staff will either mail the order back to you or will contact you so you can pick up the order and have it filed.
 If you are instructed to file the order yourself, take it to the Clerk's Office for filing.